Independent Commissioning Assurance

 Commissioning delays cost €2–5M per day.

-Criticon provides independent readiness review before data center energisation — identifying hidden risks in test documentation before they become costly defects.
+Criticon delivers independent pre-energisation readiness review for data center electrical systems.
+Technical analysis identifies hidden risks in test documentation before they become costly defects.
+You own the assurance; we stay independent.

 Request Readiness Review View Sample Report